openfheorg/openfhe-python/README.md

-# [Work in Progress] Official Python wrapper for OpenFHE
+# Official Python wrapper for OpenFHE

 ## Table of Contents